 Grade R-7: a school hat is recommended but optional.
-The school cap may only be worn for afternoon sport.
+The school cap may only be worn for afternoon sports.
+School peak cap (school hat must fit comfortably on the head and not be propped up on hairstyle).
 Hats and caps may not be worn in the classroom.